exyi/coberec/docs/thesis/API-overview.md

 var csharp = cx.EmitToString();
 ```

-First, we need to create the signatures of the symbols we plan to declare, and we need to create a MethodReference to the `Console.WriteLine` method.
+First, it is necessary to create the signatures of the symbols we plan to declare, and we need to create a MethodReference to the `Console.WriteLine` method.
-For convenience, we can create the reference from a C# lambda function -- otherwise, we could create it from a MethodInfo (from Reflection) or find the method in the MetadataContext.
+For convenience, we can create the reference from a C# lambda function -- otherwise, we could create it from a MethodInfo (from reflection) or find the method in the MetadataContext.
 The method body is fairly simple, we only call the method and return 0, so we create a block with the two expressions.

 To format it into a string, we need a [MetadataContext](./design.md#metadata-context) -- the class that holds information about all symbols in the referenced assemblies and the symbols we have declared.